megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

       "someBytes": "a5b10622d70f094b7276e04608d97c7c699c8700164f78e16fe5e8082f4bb2ac"
       }

- And it will be converted to an instance of the MyCustomRequest class with vin = 342, and someBytes = bytes which are represented by hex string "a5b10622d70f094b7276e04608d97c7c699c8700164f78e16fe5e8082f4bb2ac"
+ And it will be converted to an instance of the *MyCustomRequest* class with vin = 342, and someBytes = bytes which are represented by hex string "a5b10622d70f094b7276e04608d97c7c699c8700164f78e16fe5e8082f4bb2ac"

   3. Define a function to process the HTTP request: Currently we support three types of function’s signature:

-      * ApiResponse ```custom_function_name(Custom_HTTP_request_type)``` -- a function that by default does not have access to *SidechainNodeView*.
-To have access to *SidechainNodeViewHolder*, this special call should be used: ```getFunctionsApplierOnSidechainNodeView().applyFunctionOnSidechainNodeView(Function<SidechainNodeView, T> function)```
+      * ApiResponse ``custom_function_name(Custom_HTTP_request_type)`` -- a function that by default does not have access to *SidechainNodeView*.
+To have access to *SidechainNodeViewHolder*, this special call should be used: ``getFunctionsApplierOnSidechainNodeView().applyFunctionOnSidechainNodeView(Function<SidechainNodeView, T> function)``

-      * ```ApiResponse custom_function_name(SidechainNodeView, Custom_HTTP_request_type)``` -- a function that offers by default access to SidechainNodeView
+      * ``ApiResponse custom_function_name(SidechainNodeView, Custom_HTTP_request_type)`` -- a function that offers by default access to SidechainNodeView

-      * ```ApiResponse custom_function_name(SidechainNodeView)``` -- a function to process empty HTTP requests, i.e. JSON body shall be empty
+      * ``ApiResponse custom_function_name(SidechainNodeView)`` -- a function to process empty HTTP requests, i.e. JSON body shall be empty

-Inside those functions all required action could be defined, and with them also function response results.
-Responses could be based on SuccessResponse or ErrorResponse interfaces.
+Inside those functions, all required action could be defined, and with them also function response results.
+Responses could be based on *SuccessResponse* or *ErrorResponse* interfaces.
 The JSON response will be formatted by using the defined getters.

   4. Add response classes

-As a result of an API request the result shall be sent back via HTTP response.
-In a common case we could have two different types of response: operation is successful oe some error had appeared during processing of the API request.
-SDK provides next way to declare those API responses:
+As a result of an API request, the result shall be sent back via HTTP response.
+In a typical case, we could have two different responses: operation is successful, or some error had appeared during processing the API request.
+SDK provides following way to declare those API responses:
-For a successful response implement SuccessResponse interface with data to be returned.
+For a successful response, implement SuccessResponse interface with data to be returned.
 That data shall be accessible via getters.
-Also that class shall have next annotation which requires for marshaling and correct convertation to JSON: @JsonView(Views.Default.class) .
-You could define here some other custom class for JSON marshaling.
-For example if a string should be returned then next response class could be defined:
+Also, that class shall have the next annotation required for marshaling and correct conversion to JSON: ``@JsonView(Views.Default.class)``.
+The developer can define here some other custom class for JSON marshaling.
+For example, if a string should be returned, then the following response class can be defined:

   ::